 as lists.
 We then pass these lists as a dictionary to the DataFrame constructor.
 Because we are using collections of values, Pandas automatically generates a default index for the DataFrame.

-Related Article: How to Select Multiple Columns in a Pandas Dataframe
+Related Article: How to Reverse a String in Python

 Potential Reasons for the Error